ArdianM90/github-proxy-api/README.md

 ## Notes

-- The app communicates with GitHub's public REST API (no authentication).
+- The app communicates with GitHub's public REST API (with or without authentication).
 - GitHub limits unauthenticated requests up to 60 requests per hour ([GitHub documentation](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28)).
 - In case GitHub rate limits (403), a proper message is returned.
 - The app follows clean code principles and keeps a flat structure to maintain readabilty.